-Editor’s note: Human Nature is exploring the complexities of living in, using and protecting one of the planet’s most valuable types of ecosystems — tropical forests — in a series we’re calling “No forest, no future.”
-Read other posts in this series.
+Editor’s note: Conservation News is exploring the complexities of living in, using and protecting one of the planet’s most valuable types of ecosystems — tropical forests — in a series we’re calling “No forest, no future.”

 The intensity of light in the tropics makes everything brighter.
 In Monrovia, the capital city of Liberia, women wear loud printed dresses and carry multicolored packages through crowded marketplaces.
 Driving from Monrovia to Liberia’s countryside, city streets transform into dense green vegetation that, if left unchecked, will strangle buildings within months.
 Further from the city, thick stands of trees crowd the road, punctuated by occasional small villages and garden plots.
 In some places, the forest has been replaced by uniform rows of tall, straight trees: rubber plantations.
 In others, it opens up to a sea of dark green fronds: oil palm.